What Is a Red Team Exercise & Why Should You Conduct One?

-Am I ready for Red Team exercises?
+Am I Ready for Red Team Exercises?

 In order to get the most value out of a Red Team exercise, your organization should meet a certain minimum level of maturity.
-You should have alerting, logging, and monitoring in place—whether they are done in-house or through an MSSP.
+You should have alerting, logging, and monitoring in place—either in-house or through an MSSP.
 You should have some idea of the TTPs that you should be able to detect in your environment.
 Vulnerability management and patching programs should also be in place.
 Full-scope Red Team engagements tend to be longer than traditional penetration testing engagements because of the different domains that are targeted, so budget may also be an important factor.